BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 The unit generator [OneZero](http://doc.sccode.org/Classes/OneZero.html) got his name by the fact that it has **one zero**.

 Remember that the filter completely filters $f_s/2$.
-But since $f_s = 44100$ the overall effect of the filter hardly audible.
+But since $f_s = 44100$ the overall effect of the filter is hardly audible.
 Without a *pole* the filtering effect is weak.
 This can be illustrated by using $T = 1/f_s$ with $f_s = 44 100$ for the plot combined with a log-scale: